DMD1070/DMD1070.github.io/lessons/4-css-intro.md

 }
 ```

-Together we will mark up the Husky Cupcakes page we created earlier.
+Together we will style the Husky Cupcakes page we created earlier.

 ## Common CSS Properties